– An Inside Look at José Peláez’s Life and Success: Podcasts, Marathons, and More

 You get up, you journal, you run, you work.
 Routines drive away anxiety.
 Do you overthink everything?

 Oops, yes, uff.
-Less and less, thanks to all that, but I still think about things a lot.
+Less and less, thanks to all that, but I still think regarding things a lot.
 And I also look for spaces for myself.
 The cell phone sleeps in another room, for example.
 Notifications are completely disabled.
 There are so many stimuli that do not contribute anything to us… But there are always exit options.
 We are fine, happily.

 The future looks bright, then.

-I’m super excited about what’s coming.
+I’m super excited regarding what’s coming.
 I feel fulfilled.
 However, this is the result of fighting for it for 19 years.
 The beginning is in these newspaper clippings… I just want to continue doing things that nourish my spirit.
 Am I on the wave now?
 Yes.
 But if it ends tomorrow, I’m also prepared.
 That whatever has to happen.
 I have much more than I asked for. //

 Besides…